Help FPA to highlight the importance of sexual and reproductive health and rights.

 The Global Gag Rule is an assault on every women.

-On 23 January 2017 President Trump signed an executive order reinstating the Global Gag Rule, or the Mexico City Policy.
+In January 2017, President Trump reinstated the Global Gag Rule, also known as the Mexico City Policy.
 This order denies US funding to global health and family planning organisations if they use money from other donors to provide abortion services, counselling or referrals—even if abortion is legal in a country.
-It blocks critical funding for life-saving health services like contraception, maternal health, Zika and HIV/AIDS prevention and treatment for any organisation that refuses to sign it.
+Organisations that refuse to comply with the order are denied critical funding for life-saving health services like contraception, maternal health, Zika and HIV/AIDS prevention and treatment.

-In the spirit of the Women’s Marches last weekend, we call on the UK government to join other governments in championing comprehensive sexual and reproductive health and rights both politically and financially.
+In the spirit of the Women’s Marches earlier this year, we call on the UK government to join other governments in championing comprehensive sexual and reproductive health and rights both politically and financially.

 Take action: Sign the International Planned Parethood Federation's petition asking the UK Government to champion life-saving services for women across the world.